Shared Health - Shared Responsibility

 Our shared health and wellness is our shared responsibility.
 School and home need to work together to keep our students, families, and staff safe and healthy during this pandemic.
 Our collective goal is to reduce the risk of introduction and transmission of the virus in our school and community.
 Together we can do this.

 Schools in Nova Scotia continue to take their direction from provincial Public Health authorities.
 Students and families must follow all protocols and guidelines prescribed for schools by Public Health.
 During this pandemic our continued health and well-being depend on our shared actions at school and home.

 It is essential that families continue to monitor the health of their children each day before they come to school, using the COVID- 19 Daily Checklist.
 Copies of the Daily Checklist (in various languages, including English, French, Chinese, Arabic, Filipino, Korean, and Spanish) are included in this email at attachments.

 Please keep your child at home if they are ill, even if their symptoms are mild, and even if they are not COVID related.
 Contact 811 for consultation.
 By monitoring daily, you are doing your part to protect your shared health.

 • All students (grades PP – 12) are required to wear a mask when travelling on the school bus.

-• When at school, all students (grades 4 – 12, including grade 3 students combined grades 3 and 4 classes) are required to wear masks at school.
+• When at school, all students (in grades PP – 12) are required to wear masks at school.

 • Students must wear their masks (including in hallways and common areas of the school) when they are unable to socially distance by 2 metres.
 If students are seated two metres apart and facing the same direction, they may remove their masks while seated at their desks.